-The NRC provided an acceptable approach for complying with Phase 1 of Order EA-13-109 through Interim Staff Guidance (JLD-ISG-2013-02) issued in November 2013.
-The ISG endorses the compliance approach presented in NEI 13-02 Revision 0, Compliance with Order EA-13-109, Severe Accident Reliable Hardened Containment Vents, with clarifications.
-Except in those cases in which a licensee proposes an acceptable alternative method for complying with Order EA-13-109, the NRC staff will use the methods described in this ISG (NEI 13-02) to evaluate licensee compliance as presented in submittals required in Order EA-13-109.
+The NRC provided an acceptable approach for complying with Phase 1 of Order EA-13-109 through Interim Staff Guidance (ISG) JLD-ISG-2013-02, which was issued in November 2013, and JLD-ISG-2015-01, which was issued in April 2015.
+The ISGs endorse the compliance approach presented in NEI 13-02 Revisions 0 and 1, Compliance with Order EA-13-109, Severe Accident Reliable Hardened Containment Vents, with clarifications.
+Except in those cases in which a licensee proposes an acceptable alternative method for complying with Order EA-13-109, the NRC staff will use the methods described in the ISGs to evaluate licensee compliance as presented in submittals required in Order EA-13-109.